faranalytics/socketnaut/README.md

 ### *An instance of Hello World!* <sup><sup>(example)</sup></sup>

-This is a simple Socketnaut Service that responds with the text "Hello World!".
+This is a complete and simple Socketnaut Service that responds with the text "Hello World!".
 Please see the [Hello World example](https://github.com/faranalytics/socketnaut/tree/main/examples/hello_world) for a working implementation.

 `index.js`
 ```js